sddsd2332/MEK-1.12.2-v10/README.md

 In order to practice the GUI effect of MEK’s final factory, GUI modifications have been made to all factories now.

-The machine part of the recipe is still not finished!!!

 Because I don’t have time to make it recently, maybe this is the last version

 If anyone needs it, you can download it